-Home > RFID vs NFC: What are the differences?
+Home >RFID vs NFC : What are the differences ?

-RFID and NFC
+RFID AND NFC

-The history of RFID
+The history of NFC

+The term RFID, which stands for Radio Frequency Identification, was first coined during the second world war.
 Indeed, this technology is directly linked to the development of radio and radar.

 The first patent for the technology was granted in the late 1960s and in the 1970s the technology was used mainly in the military field.
 It was not until the 1980s that RFID made its appearance in the private sector.
-At that time, these chips were mainly used for livestock.
+At that time, these chips where mainly used for livestock.

 The miniaturisation of RFID technology by IBM in the 1990s led to a wider use of the RFID system, and this is still the case today.

-What about NFC?
+What about NFC ?

 Today, the best-known use of NFC technology is contactless payment, where a bank card equipped with NFC technology will transfer its data to the payment terminal.

-RFID or NFC?
+RFID or NFC ?

 RFID remains the most widespread and well-known technology on the market today.
-It offers a fairly wide range of action by retrieving data contained in RFID tags from fairly large distances.
+It offer a fairly wide range of action by retrieving data contained in RFID tags from fairly large distances.
 This will allow you to quickly find out what items are present within a given radius, and thus be able to make an inventory of stocks, for example in a warehouse.

 NFC, on the other hand, will allow many other functions.
 Being a derivative of RFID, NFC will allow the retrieval of data contained in NFC tags but at much shorter distances.
 This will allow much more accurate measurement of certain data and will be one of the strengths of NFC.
 In addition, the frequency range of NFC is not the same as that of RFID.
 RFID will operate at high frequency around 900 MHz using the electrical component of the radio wave whereas NFC will use the magnetic component of the radio wave operating at a frequency of 13.56 MHz.
 This will mean that NFC will work through liquids where RFID will be very limited.
 Metal will not work well with RFID where NFC will be much more tolerant.

-NFC / RFID / Video
+NFC / RFID / VIDEO

-NFC
+NFC RFID VIDEO

 Industry + Retail